silicoflare/pesupedia/academics/exams.md

 Normal assignments of around 20 marks, conducted in the class and written in blue books.
 1 assignment is conducted for every unit, and the aggregate marks are considered for the final score.

 ::: info
-There are no lab exams for Physics or Chemistry.
-Only for C and Python.
-In Physics, however, there may be a 30-mark lab MCQ.
+There are lab exams for Physics, Chemistry, C and Python.
 :::

 ## ISA (Internal Semester Assessment)